svjson/scoot/README.md

 This repository contains multiple subprojects with different licenses:

-- `scoot-el`: GNU General Public License v3.0 only (GPL-3.0-only)
+- `scoot.el`: GNU General Public License v3.0 only (GPL-3.0-only)
 - `scoot-core`, `scoot-server`, `scoot-cli`: MIT License

 See each subdirectory's `LICENSE` file for details.

 ---

 © 2025 Sven Johansson.
-GPL-3.0 applies to scoot-el; MIT applies to core/server/CLI.
+GPL-3.0 applies to scoot.el; MIT applies to core/server/CLI.
 See subproject LICENSE files.